 The magnetic attraction of ferromagnetic ferritic martensitic and duplex stainless steels is compared to that of the low magnetic permeability austenitic types.

 Austenitic stainless steels are usually described as 'non-magnetic' since their response to a hand-held magnet is negligible.
-However, ferritic, martensitic, duplex and most precipitation hardening stainless steels are usually classified as 'magnetic' since they exhibit a strong response (or pull) to a hand-held magnet.
-Relative magnetic
+However, ferritic, martensitic, duplex and most precipitation hardening stainless steels are usually classified as 'magnetic' since they exhibit a strong response, (or pull), to a hand-held magnet.

-Ferritic, martensitic, duplex (and most precipitation hardening) stainless steels are usually classified as 'magnetic' since they exhibit a strong response (or pull) to a hand-held magnet.
+Ferritic, martensitic, duplex, (and most precipitation hardening), stainless steels are usually classified as 'magnetic' since they exhibit a strong response, (or pull), to a hand-held magnet.
 By comparison, austenitic stainless steels are often described as 'non-magnetic' since their response to a hand-held magnet is negligible.
-Relative

 Austenitic stainless steels are generally non-magnetic with magnetic permeabilities of around 1.0.
 Permeabilities above 1.0 are associated with the amount of either ferrite or martensite phases present in the 'austenitic' steel and so depend on: